 Frequently wash any soft surfaces your dog comes into contact with, such as beds, toys, and blankets.

-For dogs with fleas, preventive treatments, such as flea collars, are usually effective.
-Consult with your veterinarian to be sure you're using the best, most-appropriate flea treatment for your puppy.
-And be advised that puppies and dogs can build up immunity to flea medications over time, so your vet may recommend switching therapies from time to time even if it appears to be working fine.
+For dogs with fleas, preventive treatments, such as flea collars, may be effective.
+Consult with your veterinarian to be sure you're using the safest, most-appropriate flea treatment for your puppy.
+And be advised that puppies and dogs can build up immunity to flea medications over time, so your vet may recommend switching to different therapy from time to time even if the current one appears to be working well.